If you are a fan of HempOilTalk, you will know that we cover every aspect of hemp. Even hemp toilet paper.

 The US used to be at the forefront of Hemp processing.

 George Washington himself was a fan of the plant and pressured the people around him to cultivate the practical plant.

 President Washington was also known for growing the plant himself.
 It is believed that George Washington not only bred the plant for the fibers but even sampled some of his strains in an attempt to find a solution to his toothache.

 Thomas Jefferson was not to mention also a proponent of the hemp plant.

 The hemp plant could be utilized for many reasons, making it be a very lucrative cash crop.
 Slaves would often find themselves working on hemp fields.
 Kentucky’s economy, in particular, was very tied to the production of hemp.

-1937 marked the decline of hemp production in the United States, as the Marihuana Tax Act was passed which lead to a tax being levied on anyone doing business in hemp.
-The 1937 Marihuana Tax Act is credited for destroying the hemp industry and is believed to be propelled solely for the rise of similar adjacent industries in an attempt at greater profits.
-Despite this, hemp played a large lasting role throughout World War II, ensuring that US soldiers were always well equipped with proper uniforms.
+1937 marked the decline of hemp production in the United States, as the Marihuana Tax Act was passed, which lead to a tax being levied on anyone doing business in hemp.
+The 1937 Marihuana Tax Act is credited for destroying the hemp industry and is believed to be propelled solely for the rise of similar adjacent sectors in an attempt at higher profits.
+Despite this, hemp played a significant lasting role throughout World War II, ensuring that US soldiers were always well equipped with proper uniforms.
 Largely thanks to Kentucky’s large hemp fields.

 The Best Places To Order Hemp Toilet Paper